 When it comes to features, both password managers have interesting benefits.

-LastPass has their security challenge and vault tour, while NordPass brings OCR scanning and a huge list of browser extensions to the table.
+LastPass had their security challenge and vault tour, while NordPass brings OCR scanning and a huge list of browser extensions to the table.
+Although LastPass has been around longer, we were really impressed with NordPass’s detailed Data Breach Scanner and clean interface.

 As password managers, neither LastPass or NordPass should have shoddy security.